Tamarajo is an avid Bible scholar who loves nothing more than seeking out the treasures in God's Word and sharing them with others.

-This will be an important note as we study different aspects of this structure and the language itself.
+The male/female concept will be important as we study different aspects of this structure and the language itself.
 In Hebrew, like many other languages, words are either in a male or female form.
-This method surprisingly helps to communicate relational concepts that can be not be fully comprehended in any other way.
+Surprisingly, this method helps to communicate relational concepts that can not be fully comprehended in any other way.

 Let's take a look at how this works.